pianonate/patterning/README.md

 ## install Processing

 This project uses processing for animation.
-You can download it here: [Link text](https://processing.org/download)
+You can download it here: [processing.org/download](https://processing.org/download)

 ## make gradle aware of a local maven repo for the processing core.jar
 I couldn't find a repo that hosted the core.jar and i'm not knowledgeable enough or motivated enough to figure this out.
 So a friend helped me figure out how i could install it as a local maven repo that is referenceable in my build.gradle